george-studenko/100_Days_of_ML_Code/content/PyTorch.md

   super().__init__()
 ```

 Then all we need to do is to define the forward function and return the results of a forward pass.

+## PyTorch Squeeze
+  Is used to delete one rank